hephaestus-compiler-project/types-bug-study-artifact/README.md

 (1) the scripts for reproducing the results of the paper (see `scripts/`), (2) the data of our bug study (see `data/`),
-(3) a dedicated directory for storing the generated figures (see `figures/`), and (4) `downloads/` which is the directory where the data of Phase 1 and Phase 2 will be saved if you decide to get the initial data from their sources.
+(3) a dedicated directory for storing the generated figures (see `figures/`), and (4) `downloads/` which is the directory where the data produced by the _bug collection_ and _post-filtering_ phases will be saved (in case you decide to re-create the bug dataset).

-Some further explanations:
+**Some further explanations**:
 The option `-v` is used to mount a local volume inside the Docker container.
-This option is used to mount data from this repository inside the Docker container, to store the figures produced from the scripts in `$(pwd)/figures`.
+In this way, data produced during the execution of the container will not be lost upon container's exit
+(e.g., the resulting figures will be stored in `$(pwd)/figures`).

 ## Download the bugs and fixes from sources